 In his time in Downing Street, he was involved in all the major policy issues and international crises.
 Campbell has said that in ten years in the media, and a decade in politics, he saw his respect for the media fall and his respect for politics rise.
 He was called to the Leveson Inquiry into press standards twice, first for his insights into modern journalism, and second to give his views on the changed relationship between politics and media.
 He is a sought-after speaker at events around the world, specializing in strategic communications, leadership, team building and crisis management.

-All American Speakers is a speakers bureau and booking agency providing information on booking Alastair Campbell for speaking engagements, personal appearances and corporate events.
-Contact an All American Speakers Bureau booking agent for more information on Alastair Campbell speaking fees, availability, speech topics and cost to hire for your next event.
+All American Speakers Bureau is a full-service talent booking agency providing information on booking Alastair Campbell for speaking engagements, personal appearances and corporate events.
+Contact an All American Speakers Bureau booking agent for more information on Alastair Campbell speaking fees, availability, speech topics and cost to hire for your next live or virtual event.

 Related Tags: Information on keynote speaking engagements, personal appearances, corporate entertainment and appearance fees for Alastair Campbell, an inspirational motivational speaker. bio for Alastair Campbell agency, manager, speaker fees, speaking agency entertainment booking agency, speaker's fee, how to book, booking agencies for lectures, speaking event, celebrity appearances for hire, who is agent, manager, publicist, who represents, speakers bureau management who represents Alastair Campbell